 If the COCs found in the soil do not exceed DE Residential SCTLs, or an institutional control/engineering control is going to be used to address direct exposure, and the COCs exceed the Leachability Based on Groundwater Criteria values, then leachability may be evaluated further as described below.

+While default LB-CTLs are provided, Chapter 62-780 provides a number of other options for deriving LB- CLTs or otherwise satisfying the leachability requirement.
+These are more particularly described below.
+If site conditions satisfy any of these approaches, the leachability requirement has been met.

 Rule Options for Demonstrating Leachability

+Comparison to 62-777, F.A.C., LB-SCTLs.
 The first option in the rule is to compare the maximum concentrations of contaminants in soil to the reference values for leachability provided in Chapter 62-777 F.A.C., Table II, the background concentrations and the best achievable detection limits.
 The least stringent of these three criteria apply (see 62-780.680(1)(b)2.a.)
 For example, the lookup table value for leachability based on groundwater criteria for nickel is 130 mg/kg.
-However, if the natural background concentration was determined to be 200 mg/kg (or any number > 130 mg/kg), then that background concentration would prevail as the site-specific Leachability-Based SCTL (LB-SCTL) and the evaluation for leachability would be completed if nickel was found to be below that number.
+However, if the natural background concentration was determined to be 200 mg/kg (or any number > 130 mg/kg), then that background concentration would prevail as the site-specific LB-SCTL and the evaluation for leachability would be completed if nickel was found to be below that number.
 This would be true even if there were nickel in groundwater exceeding the GCTL because that concentration would also be a natural background concentration (assuming there was no identifiable contribution from the contaminated site under investigation.)
 (See also #2 below for more discussion on when groundwater concentrations are naturally elevated.)

 The default promulgated LB-SCTLs in Table II of Chapter 62-777 F.A.C., have been back-calculated from the applicable water CTLs and therefore soil at or below these concentrations is not expected to leach at a rate that will cause an exceedance of the corresponding CTL (either groundwater or surface water, as applicable).